RedPillNow/polymerts-doc-generator/README.md

-# redpill-doc-generator
+# polymerts-doc-generator

 This is a node module for parsing a TypeScript file (PolymerTS) and generating an _empty_ documentation file (i.e. no code, only signatures) compatible with Polymer 1.0 to pass to iron-component-page for documentation.
-This will end up being part of the [redpill-zion project](https://bitbucket.org/redpilldev/redpill-zion).

 ## Background Info